TaghreedAlghamdi/TaghreedAlghamdi.github.io/_pages/cv.md

 * Lecturer & Academic Advisor at Al-Baha University
   * Supervising the activities of the Seventh Scientific Conference of Al-Baha University in the Faculty of Computing and Information Systems.

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======
-* Skill 1
-* Skill 2
+* Computer-related skills
+  * RStudio, SPAA, Weka, R-Statistics, SAS Enterprise Miner, Eclipse, Android mobile programming, C, C++, Visual Basic, Visual C++, Java, JavaScript, HTML, SQL, Oracle, MySQL, Verilog language, Pascal, Prolog.
-  * Sub-skill 2.1
+* Soft skills
+    * The ability to lead, motivate and stimulate others to achieve goals and inspire change.
+    * Ability to communicate with people at all levels.
+    * Think of original, unusual, or creative ways to solve problems.

-  * Sub-skill 2.2
+* Languages
-  * Sub-skill 2.3
+  * Arabic (Native)
-* Skill 3
+  * English (Fluent)